cristoferdomingues/ngSoundcloud/README.md

 ngSoundcloud
 ===
 An angular SoundCloud element.
 Just pop an ( ng-soundcloud track="yourtrack" ) element and you're done.
 Modular and easy to style to your liking.
+Visit my [Codepen](http://codepen.io/alaingalvan/pen/rxkeo) to see a live preview.

 Not stable at the moment, I'm changing variable names and organizing like crazy, but feel free to mess with it anyways if you know what you're doing.